 Non-Competition & Trade Secrets

-Murray Law welcomes the opportunity to represent employees and employers in matters involving non-competition and trade secret agreements.
+Murray Law welcomes the opportunity to represent employees and employers disputed concerning non-competition and trade secret agreements.

-Steven Murray has represented employees and employers in non-competition law, including evaluating agreements, and serving as counsel in temporary restraining order and preliminary injunction proceedings, as well as a full-scale trial on the enforceability of non-competition agreements.Colorado Non-Competition Law
+Steven Murray has counseled and represented employees and employers in non-competition matters, including evaluating agreements and serving as counsel in restraining order and preliminary injunction proceedings, and a full-scale trial.Colorado Non-Competition Law

-Non-competition agreements exist to prevent or limit former employees from competing against a prior employer by using knowledge acquired through the prior employer.
+Non-competition agreements aim to prevent or limit former employees from competing against a prior employer using knowledge acquired through previous employment.

-Colorado law prohibits non-compete agreements, however, the exceptions to the law provide avenues for enforceable non-competition agreements.
-Colorado law, C.R.S.
-Section 8-2-113(a)-(d), provides:
+Colorado law prohibits non-compete agreements; however, the exceptions to the law provide avenues for enforceable non-competition agreements.

-Any covenant not to compete which restricts the right of any person to receive compensation for performance of skilled or unskilled labor for any employer shall be void but this provision shall not apply to:
+Any covenant not to compete which restricts the right of any person to receive compensation for the performance of skilled or unskilled labor for any employer shall be void, but this provision shall not apply to:

-- (a) Any contract for the purchase and sale of a business or the assets of a business;
+- (1) Any contract for the purchase and sale of a business or the assets of a business.

-- (b) Any contract for the protection of trade secrets;
+- (2) Any contract for the protection of trade secrets.

-- (c) Any contractual provision providing for the recovery of the expense of education and training an employee who has served an employer for a period of less than two years;
+- (3) Any contractual provision providing for the recovery of the expense of education and training an employee who has served an employer for less than two years.

-- (d) Executive and managerial personnel and officers and employers who constitute professional staff to executive and management personnel.
+- (4) Executive and managerial personnel and officers and employees who constitute professional staff to executive and management personnel.
+C.R.S.
+Section 8-2-113(a)-(d).

-On May 11, 2016, President Obama signed the Defend Trade Secrets Act [DTSA] into law.
-The DTSA, a federal law, creates a new claim for misappropriation of trade secrets.
-The DTSA specifically provides that it does not preempt state law.
+The DTSA, a federal law, creates a new claim for the misappropriation of trade secrets.
+The DTSA explicitly provides that it does not preempt state law.